1. Home

 • Switzerland

-• A valid travel document, for example a passport.
+• A valid travel document.
+Like your passport!
 This must have more than 3 months left on it when you apply.
 It also shouldn’t be older than 10 years.
-If your passport has less than 3 months left, you'll need to apply for a passport renewal.

-• Personal information, for example your name, address, nationality, your parent’s first names, email address and phone number.
+• Personal information like your name, address, nationality, your parent’s first names, email address and phone number.

 • Your level of education and occupation.